Geology of Denmark

-The geology of Denmark includes 12 kilometers of unmetamorphosed sediments lie atop the Precambrian Fennoscandian Shield, the Norwegian-Scottish Caledonides and buried North German-Polish Caledonides.
+The geology of Denmark includes 12 kilometers of unmetamorphosed sediments lying atop the Precambrian Fennoscandian Shield, the Norwegian-Scottish Caledonides and buried North German-Polish Caledonides.
 The stable Fennoscandian Shield formed from 1.45 billion years ago to 850 million years ago in the Proterozoic.
-The Fennoscandian Border Zone is a large fault, bounding the deep basement rock of the Danish Basin—a trough between the Border Zone and the Ringkobing-Fyn High.
+The Fennoscandian Border Zone is a large fault, bounding the deep basement rock of the Danish Basin—a trough between the Border Zone and the Ringkøbing-Fyn High.
 The Sorgenfrei-Tornquist Zone is a fault-bounded area displaying Cretaceous-Cenozoic inversion.

 Geologic history, stratigraphy, and tectonics

 Paleozoic (539-251 million years ago)

 Cambrian rocks record successive marine transgression and regression events.
 Feldspar-rich red bed sandstones deposited in windy floodplains followed by layers of glauconite-rich marine sandstones and offshore siltstone.
-Black alum shales deposited in the mid-Cambrian in a nearly anoxic epeireic basin with limestone layers, rich in trilobite fossils.
+Black alum shales deposited in the mid-Cambrian in a nearly anoxic epeiric basin with limestone layers, rich in trilobite fossils.
 Condensed, shallow limestone succeeded the black shales in the Ordovician, with numerous graptolite fossils.

 Devonian rocks have never been found in Denmark and marine Carboniferous rocks are only known from drill holes at the southern edge of the Ringkobing-Fyn High, which formed at the time as a bulging area north of the Variscan collision zone.

 Rotational block faulting in the Late Carboniferous resulted from Variscan wrench deformation, active along the Sorgenfrei-Tornquist Zone.
 Syn-rift clastic wedges began to accumulate in an emerging half-graben.
-Continental red beds deposited and volcanism occurred.
+Continental red beds were deposited and volcanism occurred.

 Regional sagging began in the mid-Permian, leaving the Ringkobing-Fyn High as a high point.
 Marine transgression began, connecting the region with a narrow seaway to the Shetland Islands.
-The Danish Basin and the neighboring North German Basin were both highly saline and brackish, leaving behind carbonate and anhydrite layers on southern edge of the High.
+The Danish Basin and the neighboring North German Basin were both highly saline and brackish, leaving behind carbonate and anhydrite layers on the southern edge of the High.
 Up to 1.2 kilometers of halite accumulated in the North Permian Basin, thinning toward the Fennoscandian Border Zone.
 Subsequent salt tectonism has produced salt diapirs 10 kilometers in diameter, rising five kilometers through overhead rock and some are less than 200 meters deep in Quaternary rocks.